JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 > **MIT** | Open Source realtime backend in 1 file

 **PocketBase** is an open-source, all-in-one backend for web and mobile applications.

-It's written in Go, and it's designed to be a single, self-hosted file that provides a complete backend solution out-of-the-box.
+It's written in **Go**, and it's designed to be a single, self-hosted file that provides a complete backend solution out-of-the-box.

 Its features include: